oasysgames/verse-layer-opstack-upgrade/README.md

 ```

 ## Tasks on Upgrade Day
-Before proceeding with the L2 upgrade, you should **inform the bridge service provider, such as Tealswap, about the downtime**.
+Before proceeding with the L2 upgrade, you should inform two parties:
+- The Bridge Service Provider (e.g., Tealswap)
+  - Inform them about the downtime.
 During the L2 upgrade, all L1 to L2 bridge transactions will be forcibly reverted.
+- Oasys Dev Team
+  - To activate instant verify right after your verse launch, Oasys will prepare the infrastructure settings.
+Inform the Oasys team about the schedule.

 ### 1. [Legacy Node] Change configuration and Blocking new transactions of the legacy node
 Change the `data-transport-layer` container of the legacy node to a container image for the upgrading.
 Additionally, enable access control on the `l2geth` container to blocking transactions and prevent new blocks from being created.